 - able to work with people with difficult personalities?

-- someone with a strong sense of duty and obligation to uphold the law?
+- someone with a strong sense of duty to uphold the law?

 COLLEGES AND ACADEMIES:

 - Limpopo Traffic Training College, Polokwane – Limpopo, 015 967 0467

 - Boekenhoutkloof Traffic Training College, Pretoria – Gauteng, 083 676 5133

 - Kwazulu Natal Traffic Training College, Pietermaritzburg – KZN, 033 394 0202